arorabharat/Leetcode/binary-tree/notes/prompt-revision.md

 ## 🔁 **Iterative Traversals**

-* Write a method to do iterative pre-order traversal of a tree in JAVA
+* Write a method to do iterative pre-order traversal of a tree in JAVA - Tough
-* Write a method to do iterative post-order traversal of a tree in JAVA
+* Write a method to do iterative post-order traversal of a tree in JAVA - Tough
-* Write a method to do iterative in-order traversal of a tree in JAVA
+* Write a method to do iterative in-order traversal of a tree in JAVA - Tough
-* Write a method to do iterative BFS traversal of a tree in JAVA
+* Write a method to do iterative BFS traversal of a tree in JAVA - Easy

 ---